t-taormina/CS302/projects/Project1/final_submissions/gdb_efficiency_Taormina.md

 during the course of the game.
-The last setters are found in the shape of editing functions that are intended to be available should a user want to change their name, correct a typo, etc. With the minimal amount of getting and setting that I have in my program, I think that this indicates a solid seperation of roles and responsibilities for my classes.
+The last setters are found in the shape of editing functions that are intended to be available should a user want to change their name, correct a typo, etc. With the minimal amount of getting and setting that I have in my program, I think that this indicates a solid separation of roles and responsibilities for my classes.

 - The data structures implemented in my program solely consisted of the required structures.
 They were a circular linked list, an array of linear linked lists, and a vector from the standard template library.
+The circular linked list served as my deck of cards where each node in the list was derived from the "Card" class, and in turn the "Piece" class.
+The array of linear linked lists served as the hands for each player.
+The array was of length 6 and each head node (card) was the card that was in play.
+As new hands were dealt, the cards were added at the head pushing everything else back.
+The vector served as a container for the pawns in my game.
+This data structure is probably the one that I would not include if I had a choice.
+The vector containing pawns is not something that needs to change in size during runtime and therefore an array would have worked just as well in this situation.
+The other two data structures worked exceptionally well in the context of my game though.